olii97/task_manager_2.0/TESTING.md

 | "What's the weather like today?"              | Should NOT detect a task               |
 | "Tell me a joke"                              | Should NOT detect a task               |

-## Toggling Listeners On/Off

-We've added a toggle feature to enable or disable the listener system:

-1. **In the Chat Interface**: Look for the ear icon in the header.
-Click it to toggle listeners on/off.
-2. **Before Starting Chat**: On the initial screen, you'll see a "Listeners On/Off" button.
-3. **Settings Menu**: Click the info icon to access settings where you can toggle listeners.

-When listeners are disabled:
-- No token usage will occur for listener processing
-- The test panel will show that listeners are disabled
-- Messages will only be processed by the main assistant

-This feature is useful for:
-- Reducing API costs during development
-- Testing the application without listener interference
-- Comparing behavior with and without listeners

-Your listener preference is saved in localStorage and will persist between sessions.

 ## Understanding the Test Panel

 The test panel shows: